fabioellger/fabioellger.github.io/index.md

 ## Working Papers

+*The Mobilizing Effect of Affective and Spatial Polarization.
+Evidence from Europe*

 *Coalition cabinets, radical right parties and government policy: Why coalition governments go tough on immigration* (With Heike Klüver)

 *Do Politicians Discriminate Against Constituents with an Immigration Background?
 Field Experimental Evidence from Germany* (With Jeyhun Alizade)

+## Work in Progress

+*The Political Effects of Local Newspaper Decline* (Hanno Hilbig, Sascha Riaz, Philipp Tillmann)

+*Policy-making in coalition governments: Intra-cabinet conflict, coalition agreements and legislative activity* (Anthea Alberto, Heike Klüver)